-By following the above terms and compliance regulations, you ensure that program recipients clearly understand what you’ll be sending them as part of your program and how to get more information if issues or questions arise.
+By following these terms and compliance regulations, you ensure that program recipients understand what you’ll be sending them as part of your program and how to get more information if issues or questions arise.

-- Use the same opt-in for multiple programs
+- Using the same opt-in for multiple programs

 - Affiliate marketing

-- Use of one short code for multiple use cases
+- Using one short code for multiple use cases

 - Loan, debt consolidation, or other advertising for debt services